 If the compressor is belt driven, remove the belt (power cord out please) and turn the pump sheave by hand.
 If it turns relatively easily with no binding, that helps eliminate the pump as the cause.

 The reality is that the most frequent cause of an air compressor bogging down on start up is a failing start capacitor.
-It’s now time to test this component.
-See the page on this site about how to do that.
+It’s now time to test this component, visit our How To Test A Start Capacitor On Air Compressor Motor guide!

 If the start capacitor checks out, and your compressor has a run capacitor, check that one next.
 If either is not up to snuff, they must be replaced.

-If you feel that the compressor pump is OK, and the power supply to the motor and the motor caps are good, it may be time to pay for a motor load test.
+If you feel that the compressor pump is okay, and the power supply to the motor and the motor caps are good, it may be time to pay for a motor load test.